 Be supported by a peer mentor

-Once you’ve accepted an offer to study with us, you can ask to have a current student mentor, someone who can guide and support you through your first months at uni.
-Student mentors are an important link to the uni especially if you’re not studying on campus or if you’re often away on placements.
+Once you’ve accepted an offer to study with us, you can ask to have a current student mentor, someone who can guide and support you through campus life during your first months with us.
+Student mentors are an important link to the uni, especially if you’re not studying on campus or if you’re often away on placements.

 SelinaPublic Health student and peer mentor